Application and quantum properties of superpositions of oppositely squeezed states: Introduction

 While Gaussian states such as coherent and squeezed states are experimentally accessible and theoretically tractable, non-Gaussian states are essential for surpassing the capabilities of Gaussian-only protocols \cite{Duan2000,Simon2000,Bartlett2002}.
 However, practical generation methods for non-Gaussian states remain limited.
 For coherent-state cat states, deterministic schemes based on Kerr nonlinearities \cite{Yurke1986} are hindered by the weakness of available nonlinear media, while probabilistic photon-subtraction techniques \cite{Dakna1997,Wegner2004,Ourjoumtsev2006,Neergaard-Nielsen2006,Wakui2007} work effectively only for small amplitudes $\alpha$.

+The applications of non-Gaussian states to quantum information processing have been extensively investigated by many researchers \cite{Walschaers2021}.
+Several examples have been identified in which the use of non-Gaussian states yields significant differences from Gaussian-state-based approaches.
+Reference \cite{Mika2022} experimentally demonstrated the generation of light with provably quantum non-Gaussian features from a warm atomic ensemble in a single-mode regime.
+In Ref. \cite{Strinati2024}, the emergence of non-Gaussianity in the single quantum optical parametric oscillators with an applied external field was studied.
+Along with the progress in application-oriented research on non-Gaussian states, studies have emerged that aim to generate non-Gaussian states not probabilistically but in a deterministic manner.
+Reference \cite{Pasharavesh2024} showed a scheme for producing non-Gaussian states of few-photon light using deterministic photon subtraction.

-This raises a natural question: can Schr{\"{o}}dinger cat states be formed not from coherent states, but from oppositely squeezed states $|r;\pm\rangle\propto|r\rangle \pm |-r\rangle$, where $|r\rangle$ represents a squeezed state with a real squeezing parameter $r$.
+This raises a natural question: can Schr{\"{o}}dinger cat states be formed not from coherent states, but from oppositely squeezed states $|r;\pm\rangle\propto|r\rangle \pm |-r\rangle$, where $|r\rangle$ represents a squeezed state with a real squeezing parameter $r$?
 Such states are also non-Gaussian and possess photon-number structures distinct from coherent-state cats, potentially offering richer nonclassical properties.
-Their generation via cross-Kerr interactions \cite{Azuma2024}, but---as with coherent-state cats---practical implementation is severely constrained by current nonlinearities.
+They can, in principle, be generated via cross-Kerr interactions \cite{Azuma2024}, but---as with coherent-state cats---their practical implementation is severely constrained by currently available nonlinearities.

-In this work, we investigate the quantum properties of superpositions of oppositely squeezed states, which can be regarded as non-Gaussian Schr{\"{o}}dinger cat states.
-We analyze their Wigner function and entanglement properties when they are injected into a beam splitter.
-We also propose and analyze an approximate generation method that circumvents the impractical requirements of strong Kerr nonlinearities.
-Our results indicate that, for small squeezing parameters, these states can outperform pure two-mode squeezed vacuum states as entanglement resources, making them promising candidates for continuous-variable quantum information applications.
+In this work, we show that superpositions of oppositely squeezed states, which can be regarded as non‑Gaussian Schrödinger‑cat-like states, provide an entanglement advantage over the pure two‑mode squeezed vacuum state in the small‑squeezing regime.
+We analyze their Wigner function and entanglement properties when injected into a beam splitter, clarifying the physical origin of this advantage.
+As a potential application, we consider their use in a heralded single‑photon source.
+We further propose an approximate generation method that avoids the impractical requirement of strong Kerr nonlinearities.
+Taken together, these results indicate that the superpositions of oppositely squeezed states are promising non‑Gaussian resources for quantum information processing.